SICP

 is not allowed.

-Another situation where this fails is when there is another valid type that the arguments could be coerced to, which is not one of the arguments itself.
+Another situation where this fails is when there is another valid type that the arguments could be coerced to, different from any of the arguments.
 If, for instance, the rectangular

 and polar